Economy and employment data

 If you need alternative formats or require any further information call 03000 41 74 44 or email email@example.com.

 Kent and Medway COVID-19 Economic Recovery Dashboard

 The Economic Recovery Dashboard (XLSX, 1.9 MB) has been developed to help support the economic recovery from COVID-19 in Kent and Medway.

 It draws from a range of economic indicators and uses modelled data to help to identify the possible impact on local economies and those areas which may be more economically vulnerable.

-- Construction industries report (PDF, 509.5 KB) - information on employment, businesses and occupations within the construction sector.
+- Construction industries report (PDF, 1.1 MB) - information on employment, businesses and occupations within the construction sector.

-- Manufacturing in Kent report (PDF, 465.0 KB) - information on employment, businesses and occupations within the manufacturing sector
+- Manufacturing in Kent report (PDF, 1.0 MB) - information on employment, businesses and occupations within the manufacturing sector

 The Office for National Statistics (ONS) interactive mapping tool allows you to view the average weekly household income before and after housing costs for local areas across England.